 Christine Johnson received her Bachelors of Science in Nursing from Metropolitan State University in May 2012.
 She worked at Lutheran Medical Center on a busy surgical/orthopedic floor for three years.
+She most recently received her asthma educator certification in July of 2017.
 Her passion is working with children and became a school nurse with DPS in August of 2015.
 She loves her new role working with students while promoting health and decreasing health barriers so children can be at school.
-In her spare time, she loves mountain biking, sailing and spending time with her husband and two-year-old daughter!
+In her spare time, she loves mountain biking, sailing and spending time with her husband and daughter!

 Room 101A | 47624 | CHRISTINE_JOHNSON@dpsk12.org